2005 Indiana Hoosiers football team

 The 2005 Indiana Hoosiers football team represented Indiana University Bloomington during the 2005 NCAA Division I-A football season.
 They participated as members of the Big Ten Conference.
 The Hoosiers played their home games at Memorial Stadium in Bloomington, Indiana.
 The Hoosiers were coached by Terry Hoeppner, who was in his first season.

+This was also the last season the Hoosiers started games at different local times with other teams in the Eastern Time Zone, as the State of Indiana began observing Daylight Saving Time in 2006.